ELTEGANI/ExpenseMonitorApp/README.md

 4-buy the domain for my server so I can use SSL to guarantee secure connections

+5-Simplify Android Kotlin Code with Ktlint.

+6-mpchart android pie chart to give user report about thier expenses.

-5-publish to Play Store using Fastlane.
+7-publish to Play Store using Fastlane.